 - Supports redesign of a traditional course to a flipped classroom format.
 In this teaching approach, traditional "lecture" material is provided before class through video and reading assignments and class time can then be spent in small group discussion and activities that deeply improve students' understanding of and engagement with the course material.

 - Supports the upfit of older classrooms to take advantage of new teaching technologies and methods.
-Our goal is to maximize learning, and this may mean moving away from the traditional chalk talk lecture format to enabling simultaneous small work groups, using multimedia such as digital humanities to explore material previously only available through prose and lecture, or integrating mobile devices in ways that help teachers better gauge students' understanding of the material in real time.
+Our goal is to maximize learning, and this may mean moving away from the traditional chalk talk lecture format to enable simultaneous small work groups, using multimedia to explore material previously only available through prose and lecture, or integrating mobile devices in ways that help teachers better gauge students' understanding of the material in real time.